 Disturbed by behavior

-It’s natural to be upset when another child is yelling or having a tantrum—these things are upsetting for parents, too, notes Mandi Silverman, a clinical psychologist at the Child Mind Institute.
+It’s natural to be upset when another child is yelling or having a tantrum—these things are upsetting for parents, too, notes Mandi Silverman, PsyD, a clinical psychologist.
 A child might be in tears while it’s happening, but most kids bounce back and are able to take them in stride, especially if they understand that their brother or sister has an illness that makes it hard for them to control their emotions and their behavior.

 “But siblings can also feel very overwhelmed by the behavior,” said Dr. Silverman, “especially if it includes verbal abuse or physical aggression, and it is inflicted on them.
 Sometimes they can even feel unsafe.”

-Chronic feelings of anger, frustration, or anxiety can be serious for the siblings, said Jill Emanuele, a clinical psychologist at the Child Mind Institute.
+Chronic feelings of anger, frustration, or anxiety can be serious for the siblings, said Jill Emanuele, PhD, Senior Director of the Mood Disorders Center at the Child Mind Institute.
 “Those children are at risk for other mental illnesses like depression or trauma, especially if there is aggression or violence going on.”

 A support system for the siblings